-If you want to strengthen your muscles, pilates might be a good place to start as it places more emphasis on muscle-building.
+If you want to strengthen your muscles, pilates might be a good place to start as it places more emphasis on muscle-building and muscle groups.
 Remember that as you get older, muscle loss is an increasingly common problem — as is arthritis — so pilates can be a great way to keep both muscles and bones strong and pain-free.

 If you want to increase flexibility, yoga is your answer.
 Stiffness is a common problem in senior citizens who don’t get a lot of physical activity in.
 Furthermore, staying seated for most of the day can cause stiffness and shorten muscles.
 Improving flexibility through yoga is a wonderful solution.

 If you want to lose weight, pilates may be the answer as it will almost certainly help you burn more calories.
 At the same time, yoga can help you burn calories too; you simply need to choose a yoga class that offers more physically demanding poses and movements.
 Discuss this with your yoga teacher during your initial session.

 If your goal is to get moving any way you can and you haven’t been moving very often recently, try yoga.
-A beginner’s class will have you doing soft stretches and simple poses at the start.
+A beginner’s class will have you doing soft stretches and simple yoga poses at the start.
 Props can also be used to help you ease in and out of each posture more fluidly.

 Frequently Asked Questions About Yoga and Pilates